Zeeeepa/xyops/docs/data-structures.md

 ## Job.started

-The timestamp at which the job was started (Epoch seconds).
+The timestamp at which the job was started (Unix seconds).
 Specifically this is when the job was moved to a `ready` state.

 ## Job.updated

-The timestamp at which the job was last updated (Epoch seconds).
+The timestamp at which the job was last updated (Unix seconds).

 ## Job.completed

-The timestamp at which the job was completed (Epoch seconds).
+The timestamp at which the job was completed (Unix seconds).

 ## Job.elapsed